Everybody in our Facebook group shares the responsibility to make the group an enjoyable, supportive and inclusive environment.

 - whether this is the first time the member has violated the rules

-We may decide to:
+We consider whether to:

 - ask the member to remove the post